Fairhair dynasty: Genealogy

 Harald IV arrived in Norway from his native Ireland and claimed to be the natural son of Magnus III, sired during the latter's Irish expedition.
 His claim seems, from historical sources, to be based on tales told by his Irish mother and family circle during his youth.
 Were one to view these claims as dubious, then Harald IV instead gave rise to a new dynasty, the 'Gille' (Irish) or 'Gylle dynasty'.

-The most seriously discredited alleged scion, practically regarded as an impostor by many modern academics, was Sverre I, who arrived in Norway from his native Faroe Islands, took up leadership in the embattled and heirless Birkebeiner party of the civil war, and claimed to be the natural son of Sigurd II by Gunhild, Sverre's attested mother.
+The most discredited alleged scion, practically regarded as an impostor by multiple modern academics, was Sverre I, who arrived in Norway from his native Faroe Islands, took up leadership in the embattled and heirless Birkebeiner party of the civil war, and claimed to be the natural son of Sigurd II by Gunhild, Sverre's attested mother.
 Sverre was sired during his mother's marriage with another man, Unas the Combmaker.
 Only in adulthood, so the claim goes according to legends, did his mother tell Sverre his 'real' paternity.
 Based on historical sources, no one else appears to have given the story credence.
 During that stage of the civil war, the strife was so intense that genealogical truth had evolved to a relative concept.
-Many royal pretenders claimed to be sons of King Sigurd II, and that was mostly a political statement - their claims were at best dubious.
+A number of royal pretenders claimed to be sons of King Sigurd II, and that was mostly a political statement – their claims were at best dubious.
 It may have meant just that the claimant desired to continue the perceived policies of Sigurd and his party, and in that sense were his 'sons'.
 Sverre I would be viewed as starting the Sverre dynasty.

 Haakon IV was born to a Norwegian peasant girl after the death of King Haakon III.
 She and the late king's inner circle affirmed that she had been the king's lover and that the boy had been sired by him.
 Of all the last-mentioned four problematic points of descent, this appears, on the face of it, as the most trustworthy.
 Were this disputed, Haakon IV, would be regarded as having started yet another new dynasty, though he is generally regarded as having continued the 'Sverre dynasty'.